enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/devops/docker/docker-dockerfile.md

 - docker will [cache] the image load by [`FROM` instruction](dockerfile-instructions.md#from)
 - ~~~if any instruction change, the cache will be invalid~~~

-## Image Layer

-- Each instruction in Dockerfile create a layer
-- Image layer can be thought as stack

 ## Build A hello-world Image